St. Rafqa's Biography

 She was the only child of Saber El-Choboq El Rayess and Rafqa Gemayel.

 Her parents taught her to love God and pray daily.
 At the age of seven, she suffered her first great loss with the death of her mother.

-In 1843, her father experienced financial difficulties and sent her to work as a servant for four years in Damascus at the home of Assaad Al-Badawi, of the Lebanese Nationality.
+In 1843, her father experienced financial difficulties and sent her to work as a servant for four years in Damascus in the house of Assaad Al-Badawi, of the Lebanese Nationality.
 Rafqa became a beautiful, pleasant, humorous young woman, pure and tender with a serene voice.

 In 1847, she came back home to find that her father had remarried.
 His new wife wanted Rafqa to marry her brother.
 A conflict developed when her aunt tried also to arrange a marriage between her son and Rafqa.

 2- RAFQA in the Congregation of the Mariamettes (1859 - 1871)

 At that time, Rafqa felt drawn in the religious life so she asked God to help her achieve her desire.
 She decided to go to the convent of Our Lady of Deliverance in Bikfaya.
 There, she joined the Mariamettes, founded by Father Joseph Gemayel.

 When she entered the convent church, she felt deep joy and happiness.
 One look at the icon of Our Lady of Deliverance was enough to confirm God’s voice who told her to enter the religious life: "You will become a nun".
 The Mother Superior accepted Rafqa without questioning her, she entered the convent, after that, she refused to go back home with her father and his wife, when they came to discourage her from becoming a nun.

 Following a period of postulate, Rafqa wore the robe of novice related to the congregation on the feast of St. Joseph on March 19th, 1861.
 A year later and at the same date, she pronounced her temporary vows.